 § 5-1501B.
-Powers of attorney which survive incapacity: durable powers of attorney; formal requirements; statutory short form.
+Powers of attorney which survive incapacity: durable general powers of attorney; formal requirements; statutory short form.

-1. The subsequent incapacity of a principal shall not revoke or terminate the authority of an agent who acts under a power of attorney that complies with the requirements of this section.
-2. All acts done during any period of the principal's incapacity by an agent pursuant to a power of attorney granted under this section shall have the same effect and inure to the benefit of and bind a principal and his or her distributees, devisees, legatees and personal representatives as if such principal had capacity.
-If a guardian is thereafter appointed for such principal, such agent, during the continuance of the appointment, shall account to the guardian rather than to such principal.
-3. Every durable power of attorney, to be valid, must:

-- (a) Be typed or printed using letters which are of clear type no less than twelve point in size, or, if in writing, a reasonable equivalent thereof. - (b) Contain the words "This power of attorney shall not be affected by my subsequent incapacity," or words of similar import showing the intent of the principal that the authority conferred shall be exercisable notwithstanding his or her subsequent incapacity. - (c) Purport to be signed and dated by a principal with capacity and duly acknowledged in the manner prescribed for the acknowledgment of a conveyance of real property. - (d) Be signed and dated by the agent, or agents if two or more attorneys in fact are designated to act together, and duly acknowledged in the manner prescribed for the acknowledgment of a conveyance of real property.
-A general power of attorney executed pursuant to this section is not invalid solely because there has been a lapse of time between the date of acknowledgment of the signature of the principal and the date of acknowledgment of the signature of the agent or agents.
-If the principal designates one or more successor agents, the signature of a successor agent is not required until all preceding agents are unable or unwilling to serve.
+1. The subsequent incapacity of a principal shall not revoke or terminate the authority of an attorney-in-fact who acts under a power of attorney that complies with the requirements of this section.
+2. All acts done during any period of the principal's incapacity by an attorney-in-fact pursuant to a power of attorney granted under this section shall have the same effect and inure to the benefit of and bind a principal and his or her distributees, devisees, legatees and personal representatives as if such principal had capacity.
+If a guardian is thereafter appointed for such principal, such attorney-in-fact, during the continuance of the appointment, shall account to the guardian rather than to such principal.
+3. Every durable general power of attorney, to be valid, must: - (a) Be typed or printed using letters which are of clear type no less than twelve point in size, or, if in writing, a reasonable equivalent thereof. - (b) Contain the words "This power of attorney shall not be affected by my subsequent incapacity," or words of similar import showing the intent of the principal that the authority conferred shall be exercisable notwithstanding his or her subsequent incapacity. - (c) Be signed and dated by a principal with capacity and duly acknowledged in the manner prescribed for the acknowledgment of a conveyance of real property. - (d) Be signed and dated by the attorney-in-fact or attorneys-in-fact if two or more attorneys in fact are designated to act together, and duly acknowledged in the manner prescribed for the acknowledgment of a conveyance of real property.
+A general power of attorney executed pursuant to this section is not invalid solely because there has been a lapse of time between the date of acknowledgment of the signature of the principal and the date of acknowledgment of the signature of the attorney-in-fact or attorneys-in-fact.
+If the principal designates one or more successor attorneys-in-fact, the signature of a successor attorney-in-fact is not required until all preceding attorneys-in-fact are unable or unwilling to serve.

-(e) If the durable power of attorney is not a statutory short form power of attorney, it must contain, in bold face type of no less than twelve point in size, or a reasonable equivalent thereof, the following language:
+(e) Contain, in bold face type of no less than twelve point in size, or a reasonable equivalent thereof, the following language:

 (1) "CAUTION TO THE PRINCIPAL: This is an important document.
-As the "principal," you are giving the person whom you choose (called the "agent") powers during your lifetime to sell or otherwise dispose of your property and spend your money without advance notice to you or approval by you.
-You are not giving up any of your own authority when you give similar powers to your agent.
-The broad powers you can give your agent are explained in the New York General Obligations Law, Article 5, Title 15, Sections 5-1502A through 5-1502O and 5-1503.
-After careful consideration, you may decide to limit the powers you give your agent.
+As the "principal," you are giving the person whom you choose (called the "attorney-in-fact") powers during your lifetime to sell or otherwise dispose of your property and spend your money without advance notice to you or approval by you.
+The broad powers you can give your attorney-in-fact are explained in the New York General Obligations Law, Article 5, Title 15, Sections 5-1502A through 5-1502O and 5-1503.
+After careful consideration, you may decide to limit the powers you give your attorney-in-fact.

-When your agent exercises the powers you grant, he or she must use due care to act for your benefit.
-Read the "Notice to the Agent" near the end of this document to learn more about the duties and responsibilities of your agent.
+To ensure that your attorney-in-fact exercises the powers you grant, you can include special instructions requiring the attorney-in-fact to act on the powers.
+When your attorney-in-fact exercises the powers you grant, he or she must use due care to act for your benefit.
+Read the "Notice to the Attorney-in-Fact" near the end of this document to learn more about the duties and responsibilities of your attorney-in-fact.